 SCCM Status Message Viewer Tool

-The above mentioned MSI installation will create four shortcuts in the start menu.
-And launch the shortcut for OneTrace tool is “Support Center OneTrace (Preview).”
+The MSI mentioned above installation will create four shortcuts in the start menu.
+The shortcut for the OneTrace tool is “Support Center OneTrace (Preview).”

-The Support Center OneTrace is SCCM status message viewer tool.
+The Support Center OneTrace is an SCCM status message viewer tool.

 OneTrace to View Status Message

-Once Support Center MSI is installed, SCCM Status Message Viewer Tool called OneTrace can be launched from the following application shortcut.
+Once Support Center MSI is installed, the SCCM Status Message Viewer Tool, OneTrace, can be launched from the following application shortcut.

 - Launch “Support Center OneTrace (Preview)”